PhonePe/drove-cli/README.md

 * **_tasks_** - Drove task related commands

 Please use `./drove <command> -h` to see the list of operations provided for each command section.

+## Requirements
+The CLI is written in Python 3x